saefy/quars-application/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+This is a Quars Web App, an implementacion with [saefy/quars](https://github.com/saefy/quars/) Framework.

-Quars is a PHP Framework for small projects, easy to implement.
+Quars is a PHP Framework.
 It uses Phroutes/phroutes for routing, blade template engine used in Laravel.

 - Database is handled with \Quars\Db\Db
 - ActiveRecord library is \Quars\ActiveRecord